sciZer0/newdiscoveries/c/README.md

 So.

-Even official science consider that The Universe in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.
+Even official science considers that The Universe in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

-I absolutely agree with this above.
+Importantly, I absolutely agree with this above.

 Let’s call anything (anyone) that can do Work “System”.